kenoreyes238/Keno-Reyes-Portfolio/README.md

+# Keno Reyes Portfolio Website

+This is a source code to my personal portfolio website, built with TypeScript and utilizes React and Bootstrap as frameworks.
+This site includes all my relevant projects, as well as some links to my contact information.

+As of 6/30/24:
+- developed for mobile support
+- created Landing Page for site

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.